Nested Sampling with Normalising Flows for Gravitational-Wave Inference: Introduction

 Prior to the recent third observing run there were 11 confirmed detections of \acp{GW} from \ac{CBC} \cite{LIGOScientific:2018mvr}, including the first multi-messenger detection \cite{GW170817discovery}.
 The first half of the last year-long observing run has resulted in a further 39 candidate detections \cite{GWTC2:2020}.
 Each of the candidate events requires extensive analysis to determine whether they are astrophysical in origin and consequently allow us to understand the astrophysics that produce such phenomena.
 The nature of these analyses and ever increasing number of candidates necessitates more efficient analysis techniques.

 Our understanding of the sources that produce the detected \acp{GW} hinges on the ability to infer the parameters that describe them.
-This inference is carried out in a Bayesian framework \cite{Aasi:2013jjl,TheLIGOScientific:2016wfe} centred around Bayes' theorem which allows for prior knowledge to be updated with observations to obtain posterior distributions, or more explicitly:
+This inference is carried out in a Bayesian framework \cite{Aasi:2013jjl,TheLIGOScientific:2016wfe} centred around Bayes' theorem which allows for prior knowledge to be updated with observations to obtain posterior distributions that describe the probability of some parameters $\vec{\theta}$ given the observed data $d$ and an assumed model $H$.
+This can be defined mathematically as

-where $\vec{\theta}$ are the parameters that describe the model $H$, $d$ is observed data, $p(\vec{\theta}|d, H)$ is the posterior, $(d|\vec{\theta}, H)$ is the likelihood, $p(\vec{\theta}|H)$ is the prior and $p(d|H)$ is the evidence.
+where $p(\vec{\theta}|d, H)$ is the posterior, $(d|\vec{\theta}, H)$ is the likelihood, $p(\vec{\theta}|H)$ is the prior and $p(d|H)$ is the evidence.
+The prior describes our knowledge about the parameters prior to any observations, in the context of gravitational-wave inference this is determined based on our understanding on the underlying astrophysics.
+The likelihood is the probability of the data for a given set of parameters.
+Finally, the evidence is the fully marginalised likelihood and expresses the probability observing the data given the model, irrespective of the parameters.
 Whilst computing the posterior is trivial in lower dimensions, the gravitational-wave signals from compact binary coalescence are described by a minimum of 15 parameters and the resulting parameter space can be multi-modal and highly correlated \cite{Veitch:2015}.
 Typically, this requires applying stochastic sampling techniques such as \ac{MCMC} \cite{Brooks:2011handbook} and Nested Sampling \cite{Skilling:2006}.
 These techniques are computationally expensive and their cost is directly related to the cost of evaluating the likelihood and amount of data being analysed.
-There have been various efforts to reduce this cost by means such as re-parameterisations \cite{Farr:2014system-frame}, reduced order methods \cite{Purrer:2014,Smith:2016}, parallel sampling methods \cite{Handley:2015polychord,Veitch:2021cpnest,Smith:2020pbilby} and problem-specific sampling algorithms \cite{Veitch:2015,Lange:2018RIFT,Biwer:2018PyCBCInf,Ashton:2019}.
+There have been various efforts to reduce this cost by means such as reparameterisations \cite{Farr:2014system-frame}, reduced order methods \cite{Purrer:2014,Smith:2016}, parallel sampling methods \cite{Handley:2015polychord,Veitch:2021cpnest,Smith:2020pbilby} and problem-specific sampling algorithms \cite{Veitch:2015,Lange:2018RIFT,Biwer:2018PyCBCInf,Ashton:2019}.

 Machine learning algorithms have successfully been applied to various aspects of gravitational-wave data analysis \cite{Cuoco:2020:egwml} including data-quality improvement, waveform modelling, searches and, most relevant to this work, parameter estimation \cite{Gabbard:2019,Chua:2019,Green:2020a,Green:2020complete}.
 These algorithms, once trained, greatly reduce the cost of computing posterior distributions.
 However they are still in their infancy and there are various challenges that have yet to be solved, for example, they are constrained by the distribution of training data and cannot reliably be applied to data that is outside that distribution, e.g. with different detector noise curves or longer duration signals.